iotaledger/cli-wallet/README.md

 #### mnemonic [MNEMONIC]

-Sets the mnemonic to use.
+Sets the 24 word mnemonic to use.

-#### new --node "http://node.url:portNumber" [--alias ALIAS --mnemonic 24_WORD_MNEMONIC_PHRASE]
+#### new [--node "http://node.url:portNumber" --alias ALIAS --type TYPE]

-Creates a new account connecting to the specified node URL.
-Optionally takes the account alias and 24 word mnemonic phrase.
+Creates a new account connecting to the default testnet node.
+Optionally takes the account alias, account type (one of `stronghold`, `ledger-nano` or `ledger-nano-simulator`) and a custom node URL.

 #### account ALIAS